mParticle/docs/src/pages/integrations/onetrust/event/index.md

 [OneTrust](http://www.onetrust.com/) is a global leader for GDPR and privacy management.

 mParticle's OneTrust integration operates in a unique way.
 While it is enabled as an event integration, no event data is passed from mParticle to OneTrust.
-The purpose of the integration is to allow you to map OneTrust cookie/consent groups to mParticle's consent "purposes".
+The purpose of the integration is to allow you to map OneTrust cookie/consent groups to mParticle's consent purposes.

-mParticle can, in turn, use this consent information to enable and disable other integrations, power consent forwarding rules, etc. Read our documentation on [Consent Management](/guides/consent-management/) to understand more about GDPR consent purposes.
+mParticle can, in turn, use this consent information to enable and disable other integrations, power consent forwarding rules, and more.

+* For more about consent purposes, see [Data Privacy Controls](/guides/data-privacy-controls/).
-For specifics on GDPR and CCPA implementation within the One Trust integration, please review [Mapping Consent States](#mapping-consent-states) below.
+* For specifics on GDPR and CCPA implementation within the One Trust integration, please review [Mapping Consent States](#mapping-consent-states).

 ## How it Works